-The New MATE Act from the DEA - The GDA Has You Covered
+The MATE Act from the DEA - The GDA Has You Covered

-The Drug Enforcement Agency (DEA) has passed a new law requiring all medical practitioners that have a DEA license to get 8 hours of continuing education in opioids.
-This requirement begins June 27, 2023.
-See more on this in the FAQ section below.
+The Drug Enforcement Agency (DEA) has passed a new law requiring all medical practitioners that have a DEA license to get 8 hours of training related to treating patients with substance use disorders.
+This requirement began June 27, 2023.
+See more on this in the FAQ section below or click here to check out a useful video.

-The GDA recently hosted a 4-part webinar series to help GDA members meet this new requirement.
+In May 2023, the GDA hosted a 4-part webinar series to help GDA members meet this requirement.
 Those recordings are now available 24/7 to watch on-demand.
 Purchase the entire series or sessions a la carte.

 GDA MATE Act Opioid Webinar Series Pricing